Sim4n6/plasoWiki/Installation-Problems.md

 **TODO: add more text**

-## Mac OS-X I get strange errors that mention pyparsing
+## On Mac OS-X I get strange errors that mention pyparsing

-This is common on Mac OS-X, as that platforms bundles its own version of pyparsing, that is usually older than the version required by Plaso.
+Mac OS-X bundles its own version of pyparsing that is older than the version required by Plaso.
 Fix this by using the special wrapper scripts (log2timeline**.sh**, et. al.), or if you don't want to do that, manipulate PYTHONPATH so that the newer version is loaded.
 This is detailed on the Mac OS-X development page: https://github.com/log2timeline/plaso/wiki/Development-release-Mac-OS-X

 **TODO: add more text**

+## On Windows Plaso keeps telling me SQLite3 is too old

+The Python installation bundles its own version of SQLite that is older than the version required by Plaso.
+Fix this by following [these instructions](https://github.com/log2timeline/plaso/wiki/Dependencies-Windows#pysqlite).